wizwizdev/wizwizxui-timebot/README.md

 ## Htaccess File

 - After extracting the project files, you may not be able to see the htaccess file, first click on Settings in the upper right corner
-- In the opened window, activate the option Show Hidden Files (dotfiles) and then click save, now you can see the file.
+- In the opened window, activate the option "Show Hidden Files (dotfiles)" and then click save, now you can see the file.
 - If no trace of the htaccess file is found, upload it again

 <br>